NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/KeepTrackInstalledExtensionsAcrossVersion/README.md

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

+## User Wish List
+* If not totally impossible, it would be amazing if the Slicer installer had a checkbox to say "Uninstall previous Slicer version(s) and install existing extensions to new version" or similar. - Adam Rankin

 # Illustrations

 <!--Add pictures and links to videos that demonstrate what has been accomplished.-->